 Laws Limiting Texting While Driving

-The state of Oklahoma created the Trooper Nicholas Dees and Trooper Keith Burch Act of 2015 (The Act), which is a law which makes the operation of a motor vehicle while texting or on the phone illegal.
+The state of Oklahoma created the Trooper Nicholas Dees and Trooper Keith Burch Act of 2015 (The Act), which is a law that makes the operation of a motor vehicle while texting or on the phone illegal.
 This act followed the death of State Trooper Nicholas Dees and Trooper Keith Burch, who were both struck by a distracted driver while they were investigating another accident.

 What Actions Violate Texting Laws?